Animations serve to animate a changes to dynamically-defined styling properties.

 - timingSlow - 1 second

-If none of these perfectly suit your needs, you can also define the Transition Time with a custom expression.
+Default Transition Time values can be created and edited in the Theme Builder.
+You can also define the Transition Time with a custom expression.
 The expected format is:

-For instance, an animation that takes place over the span of five seconds would be defined by the Transition Time
+For instance, an animation that takes place over the span of five seconds would be defined by the Transition Time:

 An animation that takes place over the span of 70 milliseconds would be defined by the Transition Time: